farbodahm/streame/spark_dev_env/README.md

 ```sh
 python socket_input.py
 ```
-So that it creates a TCP socket on `localhost:9999`.
+So it creates a TCP socket on `localhost:9999`.

 Then easily enable Devenv and run your Spark job:
 ```sh